MaterializeInc/materialize/play/mbta/README.md

-# Real time application demo using the MBTA API
+# Real time application demo using the MBTA V3 API

+> Note: This is still a work in progress.
+You may try it out, but it may or may
+> not break.

-## What is the MBTA API?
+## What is the MBTA V3 API?

 Massachusetts Bay Transportation Authority manages public transit in the Boston area.
-It has a bunch of live JSON server-sent event source streams whose format are roughly like this:
+Its [V3 API](https://www.mbta.com/developers/v3-api) consists of a bunch of live JSON server-sent event source streams whose format are roughly like this:

 ```
 event:reset